How can I get on the waitlist?

 There are quite a few different factors that impact the decision of accepting people from the waitlist.

-When we close an Institute, it is sometimes due to capacity, which means that we physically have no more space in the rooms to support the quality of professional learning that AVID’s partners are accustomed to.
+When we close an Institute, it’s sometimes due to capacity, which means that we physically have no more space in the rooms to support the quality of professional learning to which AVID’s partners are accustomed.

 We do understand that sometimes teams need to add one more person in order to support their implementation plan/goals, and we will do our best to accommodate the people with teams already registered, but we cannot make any guarantees.